confio/tgrade-contracts/contracts/tg4-engagement/README.md

 `WithdrawableFunds{owner}` - returns how much funds is assigned for withdrawal by owner.

-`DistributeFunds{}` - returns how much funds were distributed by this contract in its lifetime.
+`DistributedFunds{}` - returns how much funds were distributed by this contract in its lifetime.

-`UndistributeFunds{]` - returns how much funds is waiting for distribution on this contract.
+`UndistributedFunds{]` - returns how much funds is waiting for distribution on this contract.